Cameron Luxton: Political career

 Following National MP Simon Bridges' announcement in March 2022 that he would resign, Luxton stated his intention to contest the resulting by-election.
 His candidacy was confirmed on 7 April.
 During the campaign, he likened Tauranga commission chair Anne Tolley to former French queen Marie Antoinette and stated "It's time Tauranga gave her the same treatment.
 The power has gone to her head, and we say off with it."
 He finished third in the election with 10.2% of the vote.

 In the 2023 general election, Luxton was placed at number 11 on the ACT party list.
 He also contested the electorate of Bay of Plenty, coming third place.
 He was elected as a list MP.
 After the election, Luxton was appointed the ACT spokesperson for conservation, housing, building and construction, infrastructure, local government, and transport.
 He was also appointed to the transport and infrastructure committee and the health committee.

 On 11 April 2024, Luxton's private member's bill to remove restrictions on selling alcohol over Easter was selected for debate.
 The bill was first debated on 17 December 2024 and was defeated by a margin of 74 to 49 votes; with MPs being granted a conscience vote on the matter.

+In mid-April 2026, Luxton introduced a member's bill seeking to ban unelected appointees on local council committees from having voting rights.
+In addition, ACT leader David Seymour confirmed that the party would campaign on passing Luxton's bill within the first 100 days if re-elected following the 2026 New Zealand general election.
+ACT Local councillor Davina Smolders had earlier clashed with Mayor of the Far North Moko Tepania for expanding the number of Māori iwi (tribal) and hapu (clan) representatives on the Far North District Council's Te Kuaka Māori Strategic Relationships Committee.